MaxJakaria/iot_app/README.md

 - Sends the reminder to an ESP32 IoT device over WiFi via HTTP POST.
 - Stores the reminder in Firebase Cloud Firestore for cloud backup and sync.
 - Retrieves reminders directly from Firestore and displays them in the app (no local list is used).

+## Features

+- Add, view, and remove medicine reminders.
+- Real-time sync with Firebase Cloud Firestore.
+- Sends reminders to an ESP32 IoT device over WiFi.
+- Clean Architecture with repository and data source layers.
+- Uses the BLoC pattern for state management.
+- Responsive UI built with Flutter.

+## Remove Medicine Feature

+- You can delete any medicine reminder from the list.
+- The deletion is instantly reflected in the UI and synced with Firestore.
+- The UI remains responsive and does not flicker or disappear after deletion.

 ## Project Structure